 Thursday, 30 May 2019

-Those of us who say that homosexual practice is morally wrong are now very much in the minority, at least in most Western countries.
-Similarly, those who say that people have no human right to identify with the gender of their choosing are also becoming fewer in number.
+Those of us who say that homosexual practice is morally wrong are a fairly small minority.
+Similarly, those who say that people have no human right to identify as a man or a woman if they want to are also a minority.

 In the midst of all this, Christians often come under fire for their beliefs.
-From time to time, for example, in interviews you will see Bible-believing Christians being challenged on LGBT issues.
+From time to time, for example, in interviews you will see Bible-believing Christians being challenged on LGBTQ issues.
 Usually, these Christians seem to be on the back foot as they are questioned.
-They often seem quite apologetic, and sometimes even a bit embarrassed, for holding the views they do.
+They sometimes seem even quite apologetic for holding the views they do.

+I will admit that I have never personally come under attack in this way from the LGBTQ movement.
 Nevertheless, when I see interviews like these, I often find myself wishing that Christians did a better job of defending the faith.
 I also often wish that they were more prepared to call a spade a spade and that they wouldn’t be so reluctant to cause offence.
-Basically, I think there are much better answers to accusations from the LGBT movement than are usually given.

-In what follows, I will list some of the standard accusations that this movement makes against Christians, and then I will give the reply that I would want to give if I were personally accused in these ways.
-I hope that readers of this article will find what I say useful and then might be a bit better prepared to deal with accusations they may face.
+In what follows, I will list some of the common accusations that this movement makes against Christians, and then I will give the reply that I would want to give if I were personally accused in these ways.

-The answers that I will give are quite short ones, and I don’t for a moment pretend that they cover matters fully.
+The answers that I will give are quite short, and I don’t for a moment pretend that they cover matters fully.
 But I think that each answer contains some useful ideas.

-There will be a certain amount of overlap between the answers, since the accusations also overlap.
+There will be a bit of overlap between the answers, because the accusations also overlap.

 Accusation: